 Overall, someone was drunk in 44 of the 67 homicides (66%) for which we have information.
 In contrast, someone was drunk in only 2,034 (42%) of the 4,859 non-lethal incidents.
 In 215 of the 550 non-lethal incidents in which the woman was beaten up or worse (39%), someone was drunk.
 Thus, someone was more likely be drunk in the fatal than the non-fatal incidents.
 However, there was no difference between the lethal and non-lethal incidents in whether someone was high on drugs.
 In 16 of the 67 lethal incidents (24%), someone was high on drugs.
-This percent was similar to the 1,194 (25%) of all 4,859 non-lethal incidents, and a little lower than the 177 (32%) of the 550 incidents in which the woman was beaten up or worse.
-There were also no significant differences in weapon used in the fatal incident by offenders who were high or not.
-Availability of Medical Help incident into a lethal incident.
+This percent was similar to the 1,194 (25%) of all 4,859 non-lethal incidents, and a little lower than the 177 (32%) of the 550 incidents in whether wapon used in the fatal incident by offenders who were high or not.

+Availability of Medical Help

+Each of the 87 incidents is unique and complex.
+In reading through the cases, we were struck by a few cases in which a series of circumstances turned a non-lethal incident into a lethal incident.
 These cases are difficult to categorize, but many involved the availability or the timeliness of medical help.
 In one incident, for example, the man locked all of the doors and hid the key, then attacked the woman.
 She grabbed the weapon (a knife), and slashed him.
 When she saw that he was injured, she called 911, but the paramedics could not get into the house to treat him and he bled to death.
 In another case, police records note that the victim, a man who was drunk and had been had been beating, choking and hitting his wife with a broomstick and then had been stabbed, was "uncooperative" when medical assistance came.